KeerthanaDM/Web_development/HTML/textbasic.md

   #  2) Lists:
    There are three types of lists that can be created in html namely
-   i) Unordered list: tag is <ul>
-   ii) Ordered list: tag is <ol>
-   iii) Description list : tag is <dl>
+   i) Unordered list: tag is 'ul' ii) Ordered list: tag is 'ol' iii) Description list : tag is 'dl'
-Each list item is specified with the help of the tag <li> in ordered and unordered lists Components of the descriptive list are <dt> i.e. description term and <dd> i.e. description of the description term.
+Each list item is specified with the help of the tag  'li' in ordered and unordered lists Components of the descriptive list are 'dt' i.e. description term and 'dd' i.e. description of the description term.
 Within a descriptive list, a description term and a description are paired with each other.
 Program given below shows the types of list that can be created using html.